OzgunOzalay/PulseFlowX/README.md

-# fMRI Threat Processing Pipeline
+# PulseFlowX: Advanced fMRI Threat Processing Pipeline

-A comprehensive AFNI-based pipeline for analyzing sustained and phasic threat responses in fMRI data, with group comparisons between Alcohol Use Disorder (AUD) and Healthy Controls (HC).
+**PulseFlowX** is a comprehensive AFNI-based pipeline for analyzing sustained and phasic threat responses in fMRI data, with advanced group comparisons between Alcohol Use Disorder (AUD) and Healthy Controls (HC).

 ## Features